A-03265

 Plain Language

-Automated systems deployed in sensitive domains — specifically including criminal justice, employment, education, and health — face heightened obligations beyond the general requirements: they must be tailored to their specific purpose, provide meaningful oversight access, include user training for residents interacting with the system, and incorporate human consideration for adverse or high-risk decisions.
-The human consideration requirement for adverse decisions in sensitive domains is the strongest human oversight obligation in the statute — it effectively requires human-in-the-loop review for consequential decisions in these sectors.
+Automated systems used in sensitive domains — including criminal justice, employment, education, and health — face heightened requirements beyond the general human fallback provisions.
+These systems must be tailored to their purpose, provide meaningful oversight access, include user training for residents who interact with the system, and incorporate human consideration for adverse or high-risk decisions.
+The human consideration requirement for high-risk decisions in sensitive domains effectively mandates human-in-the-loop review before acting on adverse automated outcomes in these contexts.

 Statutory Text